Race the Sun (film): Plot

 On the third day they arrive at the halfway point of the race, interrupting Hans Kooiman's interview.
 Upon arriving, Luana is named their spokeswoman.
-That night at the hotel, Marco mocks Gilbert for being a registered driver, and Cindy tells Uni that she should be more assertive against Oni, who tends to boss her around.
-Later on at a reception dinner, Marco and Oni dance with the local Australians while Sandra and Frank have dinner and talk about their respective divorces before being brought onto the dance floor by Marco and Oni respectively.
+That night at the hotel, Marco mocks Gilbert for being a registered driver, and Cindy tells Uni that she should stand up to Oni, who always bosses her around.
+At a reception dinner, Marco and Oni dance with the local Australians while Sandra and Frank have dinner and talk about their respective divorces before being brought onto the dancefloor by Marco and Oni respectively.
 Gilbert and Uni look on and decide they don't want to dance, with a mutual attraction growing between them.
 As Braz and Luana walk through the nearby streets, they see Jack talking to Daniel, having approached him moments earlier in an attempt to persuade him and the team to drop out of the race.
 Moments later, Daniel sees Cindy on a bike while drinking from a flask.

-On the fourth day Cindy can't drive well due to the hangover, and is disqualified from driving for the rest of the race for drinking while in a school sponsored event.
-Daniel reveals himself to be the one who looked through her belongings and exposed her.
+On the fourth day Cindy is too hungover to drive, and is disqualified from driving for the rest of the race for drinking while in a school-sponsored event.
+Daniel reveals himself as the one who exposed her.
 Cindy runs off to be alone and Daniel follows her and tries to talk some sense into her, but she rejects him.
-On the fifth day Oni suffers from a fever and is rendered unable to continue.
-Marco then goes head to head with Hans Kooiman and are both barely missed by two road trains.
+On the fifth day Oni contracts a fever and cannot continue.
+Marco goes head-to-head with Hans Kooiman and both are barely missed by two road trains.
 When Daniel tries to apologize, Hans is hostile.
 Braz tries to defuse the situation and Hans spits at him in an attempt to instigate a fight but Braz restrains himself.
 Braz then attacks Daniel, claiming to be the one having to fight his fights after he screws up and revealing that he saw him talking to Jack and accuses him of trying to sabotage them on purpose and once more calling him a Haole.
-Daniel then resigns as captain and gives Braz the position.
-That night the atmosphere among them all is deathly quiet, with Braz quietly voicing his fears and concerns to Luana.
+Daniel resigns as captain and gives Braz the position.
+That night the atmosphere among them all is deathly quiet, with Braz quietly voicing his fears to Luana.